neebdev/synthetic-data-generator/examples/blog_private_synthetic_data_generation.md

 To view logs, either:
 - Use Docker Desktop's interface
 - Remove the `-d` flag when running the above command
-- Execute the following for specific service logs:
+- Or execute the following for specific service logs:
   ```bash
   # Core App logs
   docker compose logs -f app